 While organizations may believe that their documentation practices are effective and even streamlined, the statistics would present a different reality.

 In a recent survey that assessed the success rate at implementing different lean tools, standardized work and work instructions were the least successfully implemented lean methodologies of all.
-In fact, 66% of Lean organizations are failing at implementing standardized work.

 This indicates that companies understand the value of good documentation practices such as standardized work, but are largely unsuccessful in sustaining those efforts.
 This false confidence can cause companies to ignore the signs of poor documentation practices until it’s too late.